ignitionapp/ignition-fe-coding-test/README.md

 ## Exercises

-_If you cannot complete these exercises in less than 2 hours, you may find technical interview difficult._
+Solve as many problems as you can from this set

-### `isValidDecimal` String Validator Function
+### `isValidIdentifier` String Validator Function

-Write a function `isValidDecimal` that takes a `string` and returns
+Write a function `isValidIdentifier` that takes a `string` and returns

 - `true`, if it receives a string representing a valid decimal
 - `false`, if input is not a valid decimal